thingsboard/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 This step contains instructions that are necessary to connect your device to ThingsBoard.

-Open ThingsBoard Web UI (http://localhost:8080) in browser and login as tenant administrator
+Open ThingsBoard Web UI (http://localhost:8080) in browser and login as tenant administrator.
+If you loaded the demo data during TB installation, the next credentials can be used:

  - login: tenant@thingsboard.org
  - password: tenant